Skip to content

 Before launching the reflector, make the following modifications:

 • Replace the value for LTI_reflector_id by the desired ID.
 The ID must be an integer.
+The ID can be set to a default of '1' and will be used in future releases.

 • Replace the value for LTI_license_key by your LTI license key.